OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 If you try to match `john.doe@somehost.com` against this regular expression you may feel confident that it does what you're looking for.
-If you're developing using Go, you'll come up with something like
+If you're developing using Go, you'll come up with something like this:

 ```go
 package main